-This has been achieved, in large part, thanks to the so-called Educational Technology, or EdTech for short.
+his has been achieved, in large part, thanks to the so-called Educational Technology, or edtech sector for short.
 The term EdTech is defined as the use of technological resources, processes and systems to enhance or manage the learning process.
 It is this application of technology in education that has really made education possible during the pandemic.

 The growth of the EdTech sector was to be expected, since technology, as in everything else, was increasingly penetrating something as traditional as education, resulting in a more hybrid education (so-called b-learning), which manages to bring together the best of traditional and technological education.
 But what was not expected was that this growth would be so sudden.
 Covid-19 has accelerated this process, as many people have been forced to carry out their different types of learning through digital platforms, causing a more than remarkable development in this sector.